oconnellryan/oconnellryan.github.io/platforms/steal-signal.md

 <!-- Live Deployment -->
 <h2 id="deployment">Live Deployment:</h2>
 The live engine was built using python.
 The script leverages the MLB API to collect the result and names of the players involved in steal attempt as they happen live during games.
-The player names are used to look up their data (smoothed percent or poptime) which is then fed to the model resulting in a prediction.
+Player names are then used to look up smoothed percentages and poptime data which is fed to the model resulting in a prediction.

-### Tweet Output:
+#### Tweet Output:
   <!-- Tweet Embed -->
   <div style="flex: 1; min-width: 400px;">
     <div style="transform: scale(0.8); transform-origin: top left; width: fit-content;">